Signs and Symptoms of Hearing Loss

-- We often recognise the signs of hearing loss (turning the TV/Radio volume up, others mumbling, speech isn’t clear in background noise etc) long before we realise we are struggling.
+- We often recognise the signs of hearing loss before we realise there is a problem:

 - Listening with hearing impairment is hard work.
 It can be extremely tiring when we try to concentrate and listen to others.
 This uses up lots of brain power and can make us feel tired following social gatherings or meetings.

 - Research shows that those with hearing impairment will have lower levels of mental energy than those with normal hearing.
 Do you feel mentally tired late afternoon?